The two companies are collaborating on the development of IoT solutions for lighting in commercial connected buildings.

 Lighting used as underlying infrastructure to enable new applications in connected buildings

 According to Memoori, an independent research company focusing on smart, connected buildings, the majority of building-based IoT devices by 2020 will be installed on the back of lighting systems.

 Since buildings are responsible for almost half of the world’s energy consumption, the lighting infrastructure is anticipated to play a key part in enabling a number of use cases for saving energy and costs.
 Lighting provides a dense network in- and outdoors as it is everywhere and connected to a power source.
 Apart from that, data is already collected through the luminaires like presence of people in a room.
 Up to now this data has only been used for lighting controls but in the next step it can unleash much more value when being deployed outside the lighting world, enabling e.g. space management.

 First joint connected building project: Life Cycle Tower Building

-A collaborative effort between Zumtobel Group, Bosch Software Innovations, Dassault Systèmes, a world leader in 3D design software, and Modcam, a digital image recognition startup, is driving forward a successful connected building pilot project at the Life Cycle Tower Building in Dornbirn, Austria.
+A collaborative effort between Zumtobel Group, Bosch.IO (formerly Bosch Software Innovations), Dassault Systèmes, a world leader in 3D design software, and Modcam, a digital image recognition startup, is driving forward a successful connected building pilot project at the Life Cycle Tower Building in Dornbirn, Austria.
 The modern Life Cycle Tower ONE owned by Rhomberg Group, and equipped with a state-of-the-art Zumtobel lighting solution including a smart Zumtobel controls system, is an ideal innovation ground for a connected building as it aims at the highest standards of sustainability and user comfort.